AfsanehNarimani/AfsanehNarimani.github.io/README.md

 # Profile

-AI-focused software engineer with 7+ years of experience in backend development for large-scale banking systems.
-Strong academic foundation in artificial intelligence and deep learning, with research expertise in medical image analysis.
-Passionate about applying AI/ML to real-world challenges, particularly in healthcare.
-Experienced in designing secure, high-performance backend systems and integrating advanced AI solutions into practical applications.
+AI-focused software engineer with 7+ years of experience in backend development for large-scale banking systems and current research in AI-driven medical imaging.
+Currently working as a **Research Assistant (Part-time) at [NeuraAITex](https://www.linkedin.com/company/neuraitex/about/)**, focusing on MRI analysis, deep learning, and computer vision for healthcare.
+Passionate about applying AI/ML to real-world challenges, particularly in healthcare and medical imaging.

 ## Research Interests